Employee General Warning Letter Fill out the template

 Fill out the template

-This Employee Warning Letter is designed to be used by an employer early in the disciplinary process.
+This letter is designed to be used by an employer early in the disciplinary process.
 For example it may be used for a first or second warning to an employee, but is not designed as a final warning.
 For a final warning, use our template Employee Final Warning Letter.

 This is part of our collection of letters for underperforming employees.
 These are designed to be used in the following sequence: